yunika-giles/Devops_Projects/CI:CD_Projects/CI:CD_with_G,J,M,S,N,&D.md

 - Click Create Repository to save your changes.

 ![nex-jen](https://github.com/yunika-giles/Devops_Projects/blob/main/CI%3ACD_Projects/Images/nex-jen2.png)
-- Repeat the process to create a second repository, using the same steps but with one change:
+- Repeat the process to create a second repository (e.g `init-app-snapshot`), using the same steps but with one change:
     - Version Policy: Snapshot (instead of Release)
 - This will set up two separate repositories in Nexus, one for `releases` and one for `snapshots`.